mzavattaro/weather-widget/README.md

 ## Roadmap

 Due to time contraints, not all ideas were incorporated into the weather widget app.
-In the future, I'd like to:
+I'd also add:
 - Clicking on a card opens a modal that shows more weather information
 - Ability to toggle between degrees Celcius and Fahrenheit
 - Migrate to a more reliable weather api that provides hourly weather updates
-- Search capability to search for a specific location's weather
+- Search capability to select a specific location's weather
 - Dark mode
 - Progressive web app support
 - Mobile friendly view
+- Travis CI integration for code testing
+- Sentry integration for error monitoring
+- Loading text when the widget is fetching weather data from the API